-Patients with secondary diabetes should receive education on the treatment of the primary condition as well as the diabetes, but focus on the primary condition by the patient and healthcare providers may fragment diabetes education.
+Patients with secondary diabetes should receive education on the treatment of the primary condition as well as diabetes, but focusing on the primary condition by the patient and healthcare providers may fragment diabetes education.
 Although secondary diabetes is generally expected to resolve, the patient will always be at risk for recurrence.